mkyleUD/Caviness-HPC-Intro/_episodes/05-transferring-files.md

 screen.
 You can drag-and-drop files between the left (local) and right (remote) sides of the screen to transfer files.

+> ## Transferring files
+>
+> Using one of the above methods, try transferring files to and from the cluster.
+Which method do
+> you like the best?
+{: .challenge}

 ## Archiving files

 One of the biggest challenges we often face when transferring data between remote HPC systems